webbgroup/certified-aws-solutions-architect-associate/2-deep-dive/storage-gateway.md

 - File access / NFS => File Gateway (backed by S3)
 - Volumes / Block Storage / iSCSI => Volume Gateway (backed by S3 with EBS snapshots)
 - VTL Tape solution / Backup with iSCSI => Tape Gateway (backed by S3 and Glacier)

+#### Storage Comparison
+- S3: Object Storage
+- Glacier: Object Archival
+- EFS: Network File System for Linux, POSIX filesystem
+- FSx for Windows: Network File System for Windows
+- FSx for Luster: High Performance Computing Linux file system
+- EBS volumes: Network Storage for one EC2 instance at a time
+- Instance STorage: Physical Storage for your EC2 instance (high IOPS, but if instance goes down, you lose the storage instantly)
+- Storage Gateway: File Gateway, Volume Gateway (cached and stored), Tape Gateway
+- Snowball/Snowmobile: to move large amount of data to the cloud, physically